nodiscc/netdata-modtime/README.md

 This is a `python.d` plugin for [netdata](https://my-netdata.io/).

 Maximum acceptable age of each watched file can be configured, alarms will be raised if the last modification time is older than this value.

-An offical/improved `go.d` version is being worked on at https://github.com/netdata/netdata/issues/9794

 ## Installation